-Editor's note: This story is part of a series on the trends that will shape the industry in 2021.
-You can find all the articles on our trendline here.
+Editor's note: This story is part of the Marketing Dive Outlook on 2021, a series on the trends that will shape the industry in 2021.
+For a look at the business trends affecting other industries, see the Dive Outlook on 2021.

 Even as vaccine developments provide a clearer timeline for a pandemic recovery, 2021 is set to be another volatile year for marketers.
 If anything, the digital ecosystem is primed for a bigger shakeup as Apple's controversial tracking changes go into effect, multiple Big Tech antitrust suits take shape and Google formally starts to sunset third-party cookies.